magento/merchdocs/src/stores/security-google-recaptcha.md

    - For **Google API Secret Key**, enter the secret key that is associated with your Google reCAPTCHA account.

-   - Choose the **Size** of the Google reCAPTCHA box that you want to appear.
+   - For **Size**, choose the size of the Google reCAPTCHA box that you want to appear.
 Options: Normal (default) / Compact

    - Choose the theme that you want to use to style the Google reCAPTCHA box.
 Options: Light Theme (default) / Dark Theme